 Nothing strikes fear into the heart of a gardener than the sign of a leaf blight, which can have a very devastating impact to the vitality and even edibility of your vegetable crops.
 When leaf spots or lesions start to appear, you may be uncertain how to identify the leaf blight or how to quell its spread.
 This is what happened to me when I first observed carrots with leaf blight in my garden.
-I asked myself, “was this cercospora leaf spot of carrot or something else?” and “what was the proper carrot leaf spot treatment?”
+I asked myself, “Is this cercospora leaf spot of carrot or something else?” and “What was the proper carrot leaf spot treatment?”.
 The answer lies in this article.

 Cercospora Leaf Blight in Carrots